-Cardiff assault: Two in hospital and one arrest
+Cardiff stabbing: Two in hospital and one arrest

 - Published

-Two people have been taken to hospital after reports of an assault in Cardiff city centre.
+Two people have been taken to hospital after an alleged assault in Cardiff city centre.

-One person is in custody and South Wales Police have cordoned off two sites for forensic examination, with a number of emergency vehicles in Queen Street and Church Street.
+Armed officers responded to reports of a disturbance involving half a dozen people in St Mary Street, near the Central Market, at 16:30 GMT on Friday.

-The force said two people were taken to the University Hospital of Wales by ambulance.
+Two men were taken to hospital with stab wounds which are not believed to be life-threatening, police said.

 Officers said they were not looking for anyone else at this stage.